ITV Sport

-ITV Sport is a sport producer for ITV.
-It was formed following the merger between Granada Sport and Central Sport.
+ITV Sport is the sports department of ITV plc, which produces and presents sports programming for the ITV network and ITVX.
+The branding was originally introduced in 1985 as an umbrella title for networked sports programming produced by ITV's regional franchises.
+The division took its current form in 2004 amid the acquisition of Carlton Television by Granada Television to form ITV plc, after which the sports departments of Granada, Carlton, and London News Network were amalgamated to form ITV Sport.

-The majority of ITV Sport programmes are broadcast on ITV4 although live football, major horse racing events and the Rugby World Cup are shown on the ITV Network (ITV1, STV and UTV).
+The majority of ITV Sport programmes are broadcast on ITV4 although live football, major horse races and the Rugby World Cup are shown on the ITV network (ITV1, STV and UTV).
+ITV2 and ITV3 are only used when ITV are showing sport on both ITV1 and ITV4.

-The director of ITV Sport is Niall Sloane, who reports to ITV's director of television Kevin Lygo.

 History

 ITV Sport was created as an umbrella brand for sport programmes on the ITV network; no programmes were actually produced by ITV Sport during this time, but rather the 15 ITV companies each produced sports shows for the umbrella brand, such as World of Sport by LWT and Midweek Sports Special by Thames Television.

 In 2004, Granada and Carlton merged, creating a single company for all ITV franchises in England and Wales.
 The current ITV sport department was formed from the amalgamation of Granada Sport, Carlton's (previously Central's) sports department and LSN, the sport division of London News Network.